Indexes

 Combining select and find

 You can combine the results of index.select() with other queries using dbzero.find().
-This allows for powerful, multi-faceted filtering. dbzero.find() performs an intersection of the results from all provided iterables.
+This allows for powerful, multi-faceted filtering. dbzero.find() performs an intersection (AND logic) of the results from all provided queries.

 # Find objects with 'tag1' AND a priority between 500 and 800